HHS the latest agency to mandate COVID vaccinations for health care workers

 CLICK HERE TO GET THE FOX NEWS APP

-The opinion notes that some have questioned whether such entities can lawfully impose such requirements.
+The opinion notes that some have questioned whether those entities can lawfully impose such requirements.

 In the opinion, the DOJ Office of Legal Counsel says the law concerning emergency use authorizations "does not prohibit public or private entities from imposing vaccine requirements, even when the only vaccines available are those authorized under EUAs."

-Fox News’ Ronn Blitzer, Lucas Tomlinson, and The Associated Press contributed to this report.
+Fox News’ Ronn Blitzer, Lucas Tomlinson, and the Associated Press contributed to this report.